apache/iceberg/docs/docs/flink-writes.md

 <li>For low cardinality scenario (like hundreds or thousands),
 HashMap is used to track traffic distribution for every key.
-If a new sort key value shows up, range partitioner would just round-robin it to the writer tasks before traffic distribution has been learned. about the new key.
+If a new sort key value shows up, range partitioner would just round-robin it to the writer tasks before traffic distribution has been learned about the new key.
 <li>For high cardinality scenario (like millions or billions),
 uniform random sampling (reservoir sampling) is used to compute range bounds